-By pressing the SEL/ESC button on the above screen the A1 will display the graphical profile of the dive.
-This screen shows the following information: Maximum depth, total duration of the dive and the minimum temperature of the water.
+By pressing the SEL/ESC button on the above screen the A2 will display the graphical profile of the dive.
+This screen shows the following information: Maximum depth, total duration of the dive, minimum temperature of the water, active heart rate function and the tank pressure.